sje96/babyset2/README.md

 # babyset2
 A simple project to be used as homework for CS 4-551.
-This project is a very simple illustration of using **pytest** testing module.
+This project is a very simple illustration of using **pytest** testing module. **NOTE** Check the requirements first...

 ### This version of babyset utilized the ```pytest``` module.